geegaz/Multiple-Windows-tutorial/README.md

 So I'm making this tutorial since many of you seemed to enjoy it !
 Here is the basic idea:

-> The character is a separate unresizeable, borderless and transparent that's exactly the size of the character's sprite.
-Additional windows that are instanciated have their own cameras, and copy the main window's world_2d to see the same world.
+> The character is a separate unresizeable, borderless and transparent window that's exactly the size of the character's sprite.
+Additional windows that are instanciated have their own camera, and copy the main window's world_2d to see the same world.
 The character manipulates the main window's position to seem like they're moving around on the screen, and the additional windows move their camera in the world to match the window's position on the screen.

 The tutorial will be divided in 3 parts:
 1. **How to use the new Window node**